Hemp Seed Oil

-Hemp oil represents a single source of all of the essential fatty and amino acids that are required for healthy human life.
-Hemp oil is derived from cannabis sativa seeds.
-A cold press method is used to press the oil from the seed without degenerating the nutrients in the oil.
+Hemp seed oil represents a single source of all of the essential fatty and amino acids that are required for healthy human life.
+Hemp seed oil is derived from Cannabis Sativa L. seeds.
+A cold press method is used to press the oil from the seed without degenerating the nutrients in the seed oil.

 According to RegenerativeNutrition.com, LA and LNA can help enhance growth, increase energy, promote healing, regulate the immune system and reduce inflammation.
 According to HempWorld.com, Omega-3 may help reduce the risk of heart attack.